dhruvkb/dotfiles/ssh/README.md

 Configure SSH by `Include`-ing the included config from `.ssh/config`.

-Run the `setup_ssh.py` script to do this.
+Run `just ssh` to do this.
 It is idempotent so it can be run multiple times, if needed.